Prevention and continuous monitoring are key

 World Health Organization

-The main drivers of heart disease and stroke are:
+Main lifestyle drivers of heart attack and stroke are:

 (1) unhealthy diet